Celyagd/celyagd.github.io/research/index.md

 2- The Rhetoric of Openness in MOOC

 ==> In collaboration with Olivier Aïm (CELSA), Anneliese Depoux (CVV), Florence Millerand (UQAM), Florence Piron (Laval) et Karl-William Sherlaw (CVV)

+### Post-Doctoral research explorations

+- CivicTech in Society: for a pluralistic exploration of digital debates with DRISS and IFRIS (Marc Barbier and Constance de Quatrebarbes)
+- Research-action with DRISS: experimentation of a social and solidarity economy within the research system
+- Institutionalization of open science and "good practices"
+- Ethics of care in doctoral research and well-being: [Exploring Collective Care in Research](https://zenodo.org/record/2571546)
+- Biotechnoscientific beliefs: from AI myths to "co" hopes (cooperation, common)

 ## Open Research <a name="open"></a>